The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 KEY FINDINGS

-• The ACA's Medical Loss Ratio rule caps insurer profits at 15% to 20% of premiums, but when healthcare costs rise 20%, absolute profits rise 20% too without insurers changing operations.
+• The ACA's Medical Loss Ratio rule caps insurer profits at 15% to 20% of premiums, but when health care costs rise 20%, absolute profits rise 20% too without insurers changing operations.

 • A $50 billion insurer seeing 20% cost growth increases profit from $7.5 billion to $9 billion, a $1.5 billion gain as costs rise across the system.

-• The Big Four health insurers' profits grew substantially since 2011, with UnitedHealth up 231% from $4.5 billion to $14.9 billion.
+• The Big Four health insurers' profits grew sharply since 2011, with UnitedHealth up 231% from $4.5 billion to $14.9 billion.

-• The percentage-based formula weakens insurers' financial motivation to aggressively control costs through care management and provider negotiations.
+• The percentage-based formula weakens insurers' financial motivation to control costs through care management and provider negotiations.

 • Multiple factors drive rising costs, including provider consolidation, drug prices, medical inflation and aging populations, but the MLR rule amplifies these pressures by removing a countervailing force.